-Blockchain is trending and, yes, it is a technological breakthrough that may be a game changer for many industries but it is not the solution of everything.
+The blockchain is trending and, yes, it is a technological breakthrough that may be a game changer for many industries but it is not the solution to everything.

 You must also look at the team that will develop the project, which is what you are mostly buying now.

 Investigate if the team has a business background, preferably in the same industry.

 Make sure that the team has experience, knowledge and business connections necessary to turn the project into a reality.

 Ideally, the project must already have an MVP or a related marketed product.

 Look at the maximum amount they are trying to raise.
 Does their project justify it?
 If they raise too much money, incentives to work on the project may be lower.

 Are the tokens distributed to founders vetted for a period of time through a smart contract or escrow company?
 If this is not the case, there may be a risk that they will take quick profits and abandon the project.